 Which SCORM versions do I need and are they supported?

 There are several versions of SCORM, from SCORM 1.0 which was set up in 2000, to the most recent SCORM 2004 (4th edition) from 2009.

 The most widely used are SCORM 1.2 (2001) and SCORM 2004 (3rd edition).
-When choosing which version you want your LMS to support, you’ll need to consider which features you want from it, and which standard your elearning is built to.
+When choosing which version you want your SCORM LMS to support, you’ll need to consider which features you want from it, and which standard your corporate elearning content is built to.